vuex-orm/vuex-orm/docs/guide/relationships/defining-relationships.md

 In addition to traditional polymorphic relations, you may also define "many-to-many" polymorphic relations.
 For example, a blog Post and Video model could share a polymorphic relation to a Tag model.
 Using a many-to-many polymorphic relation allows you to have a single list of unique tags that are shared across blog posts and videos.

-You can define many-to-many polymorphic relations by using `this.morphToMany` attribute.
+You can define many-to-many polymorphic relations by using the `this.morphToMany` attribute.

 ```js
 class Post extends Model {